datasets/awesome-data/README.md

 The awesome section presents collections of high quality datasets organized by topic.

-Home page for awesome collections is located in the [frontend](https://github.com/datahq/frontend) repo and should be modified from there.
+Home page for awesome collections is located in the [awesome-data](https://github.com/datasets/awesome-data) repository on github and should be modified from there.
 See the live page here:

 ## Collections